- Download our Moving to Egypt Guide (PDF)

 Expats planning to relocate to Egypt can take long-johns and winter jackets off the packing list.
-The country is situated nearly entirely in the Sahara Desert, with the exception of the narrow strip of coastline that borders the Mediterranean, and the climate is therefore hot and dry pretty much year round.
+The country is situated nearly entirely in the Sahara Desert, with the exception of the narrow strip of coastline that borders the Mediterranean, and the climate is therefore hot and dry pretty much year-round.

 Expats should note that, typical of a desert climate, nighttime temperatures in Egypt can drop considerably despite the intensity of the heat during the day.
-This is especially true of mountainous areas and expats should be sure to have some light but warm layers to hand.
+This is especially true of mountainous areas and expats should be sure to have some light but warm layers on hand.

 One unique component of weather in Egypt is the khamasīn.
 This hot spring wind begins to sweep across northern Africa towards the end of March and peaks over April and into May, lasting about 50 days.
 Sand and dust are picked up by high winds and tend to irritate eyes and obscure visibility.
 These winds are largely responsible for the drastic increase in temperature in some cities during this time of year.
 The khamasīn can cause temperatures to soar as high as 45°C (113°F), and this can make conditions especially dangerous.

 The weather in Egypt can be hard to adjust to and expats should take measures to stay hydrated.
 It is important to drink only bottled water, though, as tap water is not safe to drink everywhere in the country.
 Sunscreen and light breathable clothing are also recommended, and if possible, it's best to stay indoors during the hottest hours of the day.